Milad-Rakhsha/Friction-Contact/README.md

 # Frictional Contact Solver
-Python solver for rigid multibody dynamics with the complementarity-based approach
+Solver for rigid multibody dynamics with the complementarity-based approach

 ## License
 This project is licensed under the BSD-3 License - see the LICENSE.md file for details